Morocco in World War II: Discrimination against Jews

 Before World War II, a large portion of Jews in Morocco, much like the majority of the Muslim population, lived in poverty.
 The bulk of the Jewish population lived in crowded Jewish quarters named mellahs.
 Resident General Charles Noguès did not allow Jews who enlisted in 1939 and 1940 to fight, but only to work on the industrial side of the war effort.
 In 1940, laws were put in place by the Vichy administration which disallowed the majority of Jews from working as doctors, lawyers or teachers.
 All Jews living in other neighbourhoods of Morocco were required to leave their houses and re-inhabit the mellahs.
-Vichy anti-semitic propaganda was distributed throughout Morocco to encourage the boycotting of Jews.
+Vichy antisemitic propaganda was distributed throughout Morocco to encourage the boycotting of Jews.
 Pamphlets were pinned on the frontages of Jewish shops.
 Around 7,700 Jews who attempted to flee Morocco in favour of America or Palestine were moved to detention centres.
 Some refugees considered a threat to the Vichy regime were sent to labour camps.
 The American landings in 1942 created hope that the Vichy laws would discontinue, but General Noguès persuaded the Allies to allow the continuation of French rule and Vichy laws.